garden-io/garden/examples/variables/README.md

 Also in the [backend module configuration](./backend/garden.yml#L6-L14) two variables are used to store ports configuration for the service and a variable is additionally used to detect dev-mode being used.
 Later in the [service ports configuration](./backend/garden.yml#L19) the variables are dynamically used to enable the development port if dev mode is being used.

-You can read more about garden string templating functionalities [here](../../docs/reference/template-strings/).
+You can read more about Garden string templating functionalities [here](../../docs/reference/template-strings/).